 a.
 Design a web page using different text formatting tags. b.
 Design a web page with links to different pages and allow navigation betweenweb pages. c.
 Design a web page demonstrating all Style sheet types 2.
 Image maps, Tables, Forms and Media a.
 Design a web page with Image maps. b.
 Design a web page demonstrating different semantics c.
 Design a web page with different tables.
-Design a web pages using table so that the content d. appears well placed.
-Design a web page with a form that uses all types of controls. u.
-Design a web page with a form that uses an types of controls. e.
+Design a web pages using table so that the content appears well placed. d.
+Design a web page with a form that uses all types of controls. e.
 Design a web page embedding with multimedia features.
 3. Java Script a.
 Using JavaScript design, a web page that prints factorial/Fibonacci series/anygiven series. b.
 Design a form and validate all the controls placed on the form using Java Script. c.
 Write a JavaScript program to display all the prime numbers between 1 and 100. a.
 Write a JavaScript program to accept a number from the user and display the sum of its digits. d.
 Write a program in JavaScript to accept a sentence from the user and display the number of words in it.
 (Do not use split () function). e.
 Write a java script program to design simple calculator.
 4. Control and looping statements and Java Script references a.
 Design a web page demonstrating different conditional statements. b.
 Design a web page demonstrating different looping statements. c.
 Design a web page demonstrating different Core JavaScript references (Array, Boolean, Date, Function, Math, Number, Object, String, regExp).
 5. Basic PHP I a.
 Write a PHP Program to accept a number from the user and print it factorial. b.
 Write a PHP program to accept a number from the user and print whether it is prime or not.
 6. Basic PHP II a.
 Write a PHP code to find the greater of 2 numbers.
 Accept the no. from the user. b.
-Write a PHP program to display the following Binary Pyramid: 7.
-0 1 0 1 String Functions and arrays a.
+Write a PHP program to display the following Binary Pyramid: 1 $0 \qquad 1$ $1 \qquad 0 \qquad 1$ 0 1 0 1 7.
+String Functions and arrays a.
 Write a PHP program to demonstrate different string functions. b.
 Write a PHP program to create one-dimensional array.
 8. PHP and Database a.
-Write a PHP code to create: Create a database College Create a table Department (Dname, Dno, Number_Of_faculty) Croute a more Department (Diame, Dio, Frantoer_Or_tacuity)
+Write a PHP code to create: • Create a database College Create a table Department (Dname, Dno, Number_Of_faculty)